 The Government set out its definition of British values in the 2011 Prevent Strategy, and at Broke Hall these values are reinforced regularly.

 Democracy is promoted throughout our school.
 Pupils are always listened to by adults and are taught to listen carefully and with concern to each other, respecting the right of every individual to have their opinions and voices heard.
 Pupils also have the opportunity to air their opinions and ideas through our School Council.
 Part of a school council representative’s role is to share ideas raised during meetings and engage their class in discussions.
 Pupil voice is heard and responded to through regular interviews about work and school life so that we can refine and improve our practices.
+Our older children study the birth of democracy in their learning about Ancient Greece and about the different forms of rule and democracy (or lack thereof) across the world in a specific reading unit about politics.

 The Rule of Law